JamesGJ5-Learning-To-Code/blog/plans.md

 3. DONE Define models in mongoose

-4. Set up routes and controllers RESTfully:
+4. HAVE DONE AS MUCH AS I WILL DO Set up routes and controllers RESTfully:

     - Use Postman to make test HTTP requests